scriptPilot/app-framework/DOCUMENTATION.md

 For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server.

 > Your question is not answered?
-You have feature requests or found some bug?
+You have feature requests or found some bugs or typos?
 Please use our [Github Issue list](https://github.com/scriptPilot/app-framework/issues)!